Welcome to our gallery of tile shapes including interior design ideas for flooring, kitchen backsplash and bathroom showers.

 Rectangular Tiles

 The rectangular tiles will follow suit very similarly to the previously mentioned square tiles.
-The shape is pretty simple therefore will allow for a variety of sizes, colors and materials.
-Some of the most popular sizes will be the 3” by 6” which are typically referred to as subway tiles and the 12” by 24” commonly referred to as the field tile.
+The shape is pretty simple, therefore, will allow for a variety of sizes, colors and materials.
+Some of the most popular sizes will be the 3” by 6”, which are typically referred to as subway tiles, and the 12” by 24”, commonly referred to as the field tile.

 Subway Tile

 As mentioned, this subway tile is in the rectangle family and will have widths of anywhere from 1” to 4” and the length in 4”, 6”, 8” and 12”.
-These will give a variety of different looks while still reigning true to the subway tile itself.
+These will give a variety of different looks while still remaining true to the subway tile itself.
 Due to the shape these are often used on walls versus instead of flooring, and make great backsplashes in kitchens or bathrooms and can be put in many different patterns.

 Mosaic Tile